WildEgor/gChecker/README.md

-Service check all url from service.json (also expose self health-check) and send alert notification to telegram chat if down
+Service check all url from service.json (also expose self health-check) and send alert notification to telegram chat if down Using Wire DI with Fiber.
+Also apply some patterns (Adapter, Strategy)

 ## Usage